 Support Levels Description MPI_THREAD_SINGLE Only one thread will execute.
 MPI_THREAD_FUNNELED Process may be multi-threaded, but only the main thread will make MPI calls (calls are "funneled" to main thread).
-Default MPI_THREAD_SERIALIZE Process may be multi-threaded, and any thread can make MPI calls, but threads cannot execute MPI calls concurrently (MPI calls are "serialized").
+Default MPI_THREAD_SERIALIZE Process may be multi-threaded, and any thread can make MPI calls, but threads cannot execute MPI calls concurrently; they must take turns (calls are "serialized").
 MPI_THREAD_MULTIPLE Multiple threads may call MPI, with no restriction.